 Complications may also arise from ARDS, including nerve and muscle damage in those who survive the condition.
 However, in some cases, patients may die as a result of the underlying condition, rather than ARDS itself.

 ARDS can develop at any age, including older people and children.
 In treating ARDS, supplying oxygen is the primary way to address the problem while doctors figure out how to manage the underlying condition.
 Treatments help prevent serious or fatal complications, such as organ failure and organ damage.

 Diffuse alveolar damage (DAD)

-Diffuse alveolar damage (DAD) is the lesion that underlies and is responsible for the majority of cases of acute respiratory distress syndrome (ARDS).
-DAD can follow a large number of precipitating events including infection, sepsis, trauma, shock, toxic inhalants, drug toxicity, burns, and others.
+Diffuse alveolar damage (DAD) is the lesion that underlies and is responsible for most acute respiratory distress syndrome (ARDS).
+DAD can follow a large number of precipitating events, including infection, sepsis, trauma, shock, toxic inhalants, drug toxicity, burns, and others.
 DAD begins with an acute exudative phase characterized by the presence of interstitial and intra-alveolar edema, hyaline membranes, and interstitial inflammation.
 The mortality rate is high.
-In those patients who survive there may be a restitution of normal lung structure and function.
+In those patients who survive, there may be a restitution of normal lung structure and function.
 Some survivors develop chronic fibrotic lung disease of varying severity.

 Diffuse alveolar damage (DAD) The lung on the left is diffusely consolidated and pale in appearance.
 The lung on the right is from another case; it exhibits no significant abnormality and is included for comparison.
 Credit: Yale Rosen / Flickr